jeanpaulsio/notes/general/pragmatic_programmer/chapter_03-part1.md

 JP: "it doesn't really matter whether the bug is your fault or someone else's. it is still your problem". suck it up!

+-  John: There is no User Error - The design of everyday things. - Industrial deaths.

 ## Tip 25: Don't panic when debugging

 JP: don't waste energy denying that a bug is possible. clearly, it is. just breathe